Estates in Jeopardy

 Jim was 53 years old when the doctor diagnosed him with stage IV cancer.
 At the time, he was mentally alert, but physically declining.
 He was married and had two teenage children.
 Jim had always been in good health, and so estate planning was never a priority.
 After his diagnosis, the family was coping with treatment options and not eager to think about meeting with a lawyer.
 He died without a will.

 It was only after his death that his realized the consequences.
 Many of their assets had been in Jim’s name and the banks would not allow her to access them.
 She had to borrow from her parents to pay for Jim’s funeral.
 In order to get some money to live on, she had to hire a lawyer to open up a probate estate.
 The lawyer told her that by law, 50% of the funds would go to their children.
 Since they were under 18, however, the money could not be paid to them directly.
 Instead, she would need to hire a lawyer to open a guardianship estate for them.
 To use the money to pay for their care, she would need to ask permission from the court each year.
 The legal steps needed after a person dies can be daunting, and it can be worse when the family has not done any planning.
+In such situations, it is best to contact The Law Office of Deidra N. Haynes LLC facebook page, which will protect your rights and give you legal representation.

 It didn’t need to be this way